n3s0/n3s0.github.io/content/feed/notes/physicalsecurity/locks/master-lock/master-lock-model-m530/index.md

 date: 2026-04-03T07:25:01-06:00
 lastmod: 2026-04-03
 author: "Timothy Loftus (n3s0)"
-cover: "/feed/notes/physicalsecurity/locks/master-lock/master-lock-model-m530/imgs/master-lock-model-m530.jpg"
+cover: "imgs/master-lock-model-m530.jpg"
-draft: true
+draft: false
-tags: ["Lock Picking", "Master Lock", "Padlock"]
+tags: ["Lock Picking", "Master Lock", "Padlock", "Lock Notes"]
 ---

 > Notes for this lock are not complete.
 But, by all means read away!